 We meet for dinners, movies, plays and other adventures including day travel and museums.
 As Christians, we take care of our members, church family and community.
 We sit together in the 11 am Traditional Worship service, although some also attend Table of Grace.
 The class is actively involved in the church’s Senior Adults 60+ activities.

 Room N154 | Older adults, mostly empty nesters

-Class Setup: Lecture Style with up to 25 people weekly
+Class Setup: Lecture Style with about 25 people weekly

 This class features a “forum for discussion” on Christian living topics, book studies, outstanding local speakers and Bible study.
 We are active in church ministries and missions and often support through our presence and donations.
 Our programming tends to utilize published curriculum, including publications and DVD based studies.

 Room N261 | Early Seniors, singles and couples